qbicsoftware/research-data-management/docs/project/project_registration.md

-Once all the required information has been provided you can navigate to the next step via the "next" button below or go to the previous step via the "back button".
+Once all the required information has been provided you can navigate to the next step via the "next" button below or go to the previous step via the "back" button.

 ![project_collaborators](images/project_collaborators.png)